OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required.
-This utilizes CSS3 features such as `transform`, `animation`, and `border-radius` to achieve the effect.
-We'll build a simple, customizable progress bar that can easily be adapted for different percentages and styling.
+No JavaScript is required!
+This leverages CSS's `clip-path` property for a clean and efficient solution.

 **Description of the Styling:**

-The circular progress bar is constructed using a combination of two elements: a base circle and a progress circle.
-The base circle provides the overall structure and appearance, while the progress circle sits on top, dynamically changing its length to represent the progress percentage.
-This is achieved through a clever use of `clip-path` to mask a longer circle, showing only the portion representing the progress.
+This progress bar uses a combination of techniques to achieve its circular shape and progress animation.
+A base circle is created using a `border-radius` of 50%.
+A pseudo-element (`::before`) is then layered on top.
+This pseudo-element is rotated using `transform: rotate()` to create the progress effect.
+The `clip-path` property is used to mask the circular progress, revealing only the portion representing the progress percentage.

 **Full Code:**